-Lies are everywhere, not only in our daily interaction but also institutionalized in culture, religion and government.
+Lies are everywhere, not only in our daily interaction but also institutionalised in culture, religion and government.
 People tell 6 to 10 lies a day, but technology is unable to keep.
 Our devices will mostly tell the truth whether that is our intention or not.

 The notion that all information should be available all the time (as on the internet) is actually a very new notion.